with Jeremy Westcott –

 When we receive them, it is really important that we do not just pass over them.
 We do not just say, ‘I had this picture, I had this dream’, and then forget about them.
 We write them down, record them, journal them.
 Then we can go back and review what we have seen, what God has said, and we can revisit those experiences and obtain more revelation and more understanding from them.

 In meditation, if you go back over something and keep looking at it, drawing life from it, it shows that you value it.
 What you value, your brain will store (instead of shredding it).

-We do not want to be consumers of the word.
-You can sit and read this blog, or watch one of my YouTube clips, and allow me to teach you something.
-But you can also be a producer of the word, by taking what the word says, and applying it to your own life, and bringing forth your own fruit.
+We do not want to be just spiritual consumers.
+You can sit and read this blog, or watch one of my YouTube clips, even enrol in Engaging God, and allow me to teach you something.
+But you can also be a producer, by taking what God reveals to you and applying it to your own life, and bringing forth your own fruit.

 I can share my experiences of going to heaven, and having heavenly encounters with the Father, with Jesus, the angels, the men in white linen and so on.
 That is all very good, but God wants you to have your own experiences.
 They may not be the same as mine, but they will be yours.
 God shows no favouritism.
 If you do what I did, you will get what I got.
 But you will not get it just by reading these posts or hearing me speak.
 You have to pursue Him for yourself.
-You have to put into practice basic techniques and principles: and meditating on the word is one of the most important of them.
-And meditation is not just something ethereal: you have to read the word of God and apply it to your own life.
+You have to put into practice some basic techniques and principles; and meditating on what He says to you is one of the most important of them.
+And meditation is not just something ethereal: you have to apply what you receive to your own life.

 It is like tomatoes.